Vice President, Student Bar Association

 Engaging.
 There are plenty of ways to be actively involved, and it’s a great way to take a break from studying.

 What is one thing that has surprised you about Maine Law?

 I was surprised by how much I have enjoyed law school.
-The curriculum is challenging, the hours of reading and studying and case briefing is certainly exhausting, but the work is ultimately fascinating.
+The curriculum is challenging.
+The hours of reading, studying, and case briefing are certainly exhausting.
+The work, though, is ultimately fascinating.
 I also think it’s enjoyable because I have amazing colleagues to learn with and call my friends.